-6.5 General
+6.6 General

-6.5.1 Recognition of Stewards and Designated Union Representatives
+6.6.1 Recognition of Stewards

-In order to provide an orderly and speedy process for the settling of grievances, the employer acknowledges the rights and duties of Stewards and designated Union Representatives.
-A Steward or designated Union representative shall represent any employee(s) in investigating, preparing and presenting a grievance in accordance with the grievance process.
+In order to provide an orderly and speedy process for the settling of grievances, the employer acknowledges the rights and duties of Stewards.
+A Steward shall assist any employee(s) in investigating, preparing and presenting a grievance in accordance with the grievance process.

-6.5.2 Permission to Leave Work
+6.6.2 Permission to Leave Work

-The Union recognizes that Steward and designated Union representative are employed by the University and that such persons will not leave the workplace during working hours without permission in order to perform duties under this Agreement.
-Such permission will not be unduly withheld and the Steward and designated Union representative will not have their wages deducted nor shall they be hindered, coerced, restrained or interfered with while investigating or presenting a grievance.
+The Union recognizes that each Steward or designated Union representative is employed full time by the University and that such a person will not leave the workplace during working hours without permission in order to perform duties under this Agreement.
+Such permission will not be unduly withheld and the Steward or designated Union representative will not have their wages deducted nor shall they be hindered, coerced, restrained or interfered with while investigating or presenting a grievance.

-All grievances will be dealt with during working hours and no employee or employees, who are representatives of the Union, will suffer loss of pay by reason of time spent in discussing grievances with the representatives of the University or the Union.
+As far as practicable, all grievances will be dealt with during working hours and no employee or employees, who are representatives of the Union, will suffer loss of pay by reason of time spent in discussing grievances with the representatives of the University.

-6.5.3 Union May Institute Grievances
+6.6.3 Union May Institute Grievances

-The Union, its Stewards or designated Union Representatives or its CUPE National Servicing Representative have the right to originate a grievance on behalf of an employee or group of employees or involving interpretation or administration of this Agreement.
+The Union, its Stewards or its CUPE National Servicing Representative have the right to originate a grievance on behalf of an employee or group of employees or involving interpretation or administration of this Agreement.
 Such a grievance shall commence at the Human Resources Department.
 (See Article 6.3)

-6.5.4 Facilities for Grievances
+6.6.4 Facilities for Grievances